CAKE: Confidence in Assignments via K-partition Ensembles: Methodology

 \textbf{Complexity.} With the centroid proxy, computing Silhouette scores over $R$ runs costs $O(Rnkd)$, while exact computations cost $O(R n^2 d )$.
 Label alignment over all run-pairs builds a $k\times k$ contingency and solves a Hungarian assignment per pair, for $O\!\big(\binom{R}{2}(n + k^3)\big)$ time; thus CAKE runs in $O(Rnk d + \binom{R}{2}(n + k^3))$ overall, or $O(Rn^2 d + \binom{R}{2}(n + k^3))$ using exact Silhouette scores, and uses $O(nR)$ memory (see runtime vs. $R, n$ on synthetic data in Fig.~\ref{fig:runtime_cake} and Tables~\ref{tab:runtimer}--\ref{tab:runtimen}).

-\textbf{Non-convex data.} The silhouette component (Eqs.~\ref{eq:sil}--\ref{eq:silhouette}) is typically computed with euclidean distances and thus favors convex, isotropic clusters.
-For non-convex structure, euclidean silhouette can be misleading.
-CAKE accommodates such settings by replacing euclidean distances in the silhouette computation (\S\ref{subsec:silhouette}) with distances induced by a \textit{positive semidefinite (PSD) kernel}.

-Specifically, we use a \textit{kernelized Silhouette} that replaces euclidean distances by RKHS distances to cluster means under a PSD kernel $\kappa$ (see Fig.~\ref{fig:app:moons_cake} for an application to non-convex data):
+\textbf{Non-convex data.} The silhouette component (Eqs.~\ref{eq:sil}--\ref{eq:silhouette}) is typically computed with Euclidean distances and thus favors convex, isotropic clusters.
+For non-convex structure, Euclidean silhouette can be misleading.
+CAKE accommodates such settings by replacing Euclidean distances in the silhouette computation (\S\ref{subsec:silhouette}) with distances induced by a \textit{positive semidefinite (PSD) kernel}.
+Specifically, a \textit{kernelized Silhouette} is used, replacing Euclidean distances by RKHS distances to cluster means under a PSD kernel $\kappa$ (see Fig.~\ref{fig:app:moons_cake} for an application to non-convex data):

 Here, $\kappa(\cdot,\cdot)$ is a \emph{positive semidefinite (PSD) kernel}, i.e., a symmetric similarity function such that the Gram matrix $[\kappa(x_i,x_j)]_{i,j}$ is PSD.
 Intuitively, $\kappa(x,y)$ measures how similar $x$ and $y$ are, and it corresponds to an inner product in some feature space: $\kappa(x,y)=\langle \phi(x),\phi(y)\rangle$.